Vietnam with Jamie Bissonnette

 Day 8: Hoi An

 Later, we’ll join Jamie in the home of a local family for a masterclass in traditional cooking techniques followed by a hearty, garden-fed lunch.
-From there, the afternoon is ours to explore our scenic surroundings—we won’t meet up again until dinner and it’s a real treat.
-At Morning Glory, we’ll sidle up to the open concept kitchen to watch as deft chefs whip up a range of elevated house specialties, from shrimp mousse on sugarcane skewers to banana leaf-wrapped eggplant and pork.
+From there, the afternoon and evening is ours to explore our scenic surroundings.

 Day 9: Hoi An to Ho Chi Minh City

 This morning we’re up bright and early for our short flight to Ho Chi Minh City.
-From the airport, we’ll embark straightaway on an immersive tour of the fabled city and its bustling streets, stopping to take in thought-provoking monuments like the Burning Monk Memorial and reveling in the French architecture.
+From the airport, we’ll go straight to lunch before embarking on an immersive tour of the fabled city and its bustling streets, stopping to take in thought-provoking monuments like the Burning Monk Memorial and reveling in the French architecture.

-After lunch at a beloved local eatery, we’re diving into the world of cocktails.
+After lunch, we’re diving into the world of cocktails.
 P’Ti Saigon restaurant is renowned for its bold flavors and innovative fusions, and this afternoon it’s our private cocktail-making playground as Jamie and an expert in-house bartender lead us through the fine art of shaking, muddling, and straining all our favorite drinks.
 Once we’ve savored the fruits of our labor alongside a sumptuous dinner spread, we’re rounding out the day in quintessential Ho Chi Minh City fashion: with a night of lively tunes, cold beers, and bellyache-inducing laughs at one of the city’s most iconic karaoke bars.

 Day 10: Ho Chi Minh City